thugcee/matrix-clock/README.md

 ## Todo

-- Add nicer fonts.
+- Nicer fonts.
-- Add WiFi provisioning with BT app.
+- WiFi provisioning with BT app.
+- OTA firmware update.
+- MQTT interface.
-- Add support for real gestures, not just proximity.
+- Support for real gestures, not just proximity.
 - Remove the Arduino loop and rely on FreeRTOS tasks only (almost done).
 - Remove dependency on Arduino framework.